GenericProgrammer1234/Noml/README.md

    source ~/.bashrc
    ```

-Now, you should be able to use the `nomlplus` alias to run the `noml_plus.py` script from anywhere in your terminal.
+Now, you should be able to use the `noml` alias to run the `editor.py` script from anywhere in your terminal.

 ### Creating a Shortcut (Windows):

-1. Locate the `noml_plus.py` script inside the `Noml_Plus` directory.
+1. Locate the `editor.py` script inside the `Noml` directory.

-2. Right-click on the `noml_plus.py` file and select "Create shortcut."
+2. Right-click on the `editor.py` file and select "Create shortcut."

 3. Drag the newly created shortcut to your desktop or a convenient location.

 4. To run the script, simply double-click on the shortcut.

-You now have a shortcut to execute `noml_plus.py` on Windows.
+You now have a shortcut to execute `editor.py` on Windows.